Logarithmically larger deletion codes of all distances: Introduction

 \section{Introduction}

 The main goal of coding theory is to construct schemes for efficiently and faithfully communicating messages across a noisy channel.
-In this paper, we study a noise model proposed by Levenshtein~\cite{Le} in which messages are finite binary words in $\{0,1\}^n$ and the communication channel, a ``deletion channel'', deletes a fixed number $k$ of bits from the transmitted message; the locations of the deletions are unknown to the receiver.
+In this paper, we study a noise model proposed by Levenshtein~\cite{Le} in which messages are finite binary words in $\{0,1\}^n$ and the communication channel, a ``deletion channel,'' deletes a fixed number $k$ of bits from the transmitted message; the locations of the deletions are unknown to the receiver.
 Deletion errors are a special case of ``synchronization errors'', which are remarkably poorly understood compared to the better-studied noise models of bit flips and bit erasures.

 Formally, for $n\ge k\ge 1$ a \emph{$k$-deletion code of length $n$} is a collection $C\subseteq \{0,1\}^n$ of binary words with the property that for any $y\in \{0,1\}^{n-k}$, there is at most one $x\in C$ containing $y$ as a subsequence.
-Equivalently, $C$ is a $k$-deletion code if for all distinct $s,t\in C$, the longest common subsequence of $s$ and $t$ has length strictly smaller than than $n-k$.
+Equivalently, $C$ is a $k$-deletion code if for all distinct $s,t\in C$, the longest common subsequence of $s$ and $t$ has length strictly smaller than $n-k$.
 We would like to determine the maximum size $D(n,k)$ of a $k$-deletion code of length $n$.
 In his seminal 1965 paper~\cite{Le}, Levenshtein established the upper and lower bounds

 For the case $k=1$, Levenshtein used a construction of Varshamov and Tenengolts~\cite{VaTe} to show that $D(n,1)=\Theta(2^n/n)$, so the upper bound in (\ref{eqn:levenshtein}) is asymptotically correct in this case.
-In contrast, despite a great deal of effort and progress on many related questions (see e.g. ~\cite{BrGuZb, BuGuHa, GuHa, GuHeLi, SiBr}) in recent years, neither bound in \eqref{eqn:levenshtein} has been improved for any fixed $k\ge 2$.
-Our main result is a logarithmic improvement on the lower bound.
+In contrast, despite a great deal of effort on many related questions in recent years, neither bound in \eqref{eqn:levenshtein} has been improved for any fixed $k\ge 2$.
+Since the breakthrough in~\cite{GuHa}, there has been some progress on constructing explicit $2$-deletion codes that nearly match Levenshtein's lower bound; see also \cite{BrGuZb, BuGuHa, GuHeLi, SiBr}.

+Our main result is a logarithmic improvement on the lower bound, which holds for all alphabet sizes.
+Write $D_\alpha(n,k)$ for the maximum size of a $k$-deletion code of length $n$ over the fixed alphabet $[\alpha]$.\footnote{When $\alpha=2$, we will sometimes instead work over the ``usual'' binary alphabet $\{0,1\}$; this will not cause any confusion.}